- Type: Full-Time

 Your typical day at R Street may include improving the estimation of time invested across the organization for creating a white paper, reviewing committed project deliverables on a highly restricted grant, monitoring the progress and resource allocation to date on a particular project, and mentoring and teaching your colleagues the best practices of project management.
 This role will serve the entire policy team with a specific initial focus on our Criminal Justice and Civil Liberties team.
 You will be juggling a lot of balls initially in order to create systems for all policy teams while simultaneously project managing the Criminal Justice team.
 As systems are implemented, you will increasingly spread your time across all policy teams.
 This role will be what you make of it—it will provide opportunities to take on more responsibility and leadership if you have the drive, passion, and skills.

-Starting with one program team (Criminal Justice), create the systems and guidance that will enable all policy teams to create project plans and manage any given project to a budget and deadline as well as track team achievements.
+- Starting with one policy team (Criminal Justice), create the systems and guidance that will enable all policy teams to create project plans and manage any given project to a budget and deadline as well as track team achievements.

-- Project manage all Criminal Justice projects and other highly restricted projects as necessary.
+- Project manage all Criminal Justice projects and other highly restrictive grant-based activities as necessary.

-- Work with all policy teams to create accurate time reporting.
+- Work with all policy teams to capture more accurate time reporting.

 - In the policy strategy development process, create a way to ensure all policy goals are captured, tracked, and reported in compliance with accounting needs and donor requirements.